pappasj/take_home_assessment/BestMatchedRestaurants/README.md

 Introduction
 --------------
-This is my java solution for the AlphaSights "Best matched restaurants" take home assessment.
+This is my java solution for the "Best matched restaurants" take home assessment.
 It communicates with a MySQL server that needs to be running locally.
 I had a lot of fun writing this project and am excited to hear any feedback.